asifvora/asif-ui-lib/README.md

 <h2 align="center">Example</h2>

-You can run the example Expo-app by cloning the repo:
+You can run the example by cloning the repo:

 ```sh
 git clone https://github.com/asifvora/asif-ui-lib.git